 - Attaching the files is simple and easy in both software.

-- Both tools allow to prioritize tasks and color code them.
+- Both tools allow us to prioritize tasks and color code them.

-Trello’s workflow is based around pulling tasks from one column and leaving them to another to display transitions between stages.
+Trello’s workflow is based on pulling tasks from one column and leaving them in another to display transitions between stages.
 As a “live” Kanban board, you can make changes to each board by using specific columns and labels.
 The members get a notification whenever a task is assigned to them, or the task is updated.

 Some of the features can be described as follows:

 Grouping of Similar Items: Let’s start with the first way of using lists, which is to group similar items.
 For instance, one has a board on Trello labeled “Ongoing random tasks.”
-Basically, that board is a catchall for everything the person wants to do but couldn’t do flawlessly and quickly.
-Thus, a person can divide the board for managing time-related for a particular task.
+That board is a catchall for everything the person wants to do but couldn’t do flawlessly and quickly.
+Thus, a person can divide the board for managing time related to a particular task.
 The image below gives an idea about grouping: